-We pick until our buckets are brimming with fresh berries, come home and eat way more berries than anyone has a right to consume in a twenty four hour period.
-Then we start the process of freezing berries for the long haul, and making ridiculous quantities of jam.
+We pick until our buckets are brimming with fresh berries, and then promptly come home and eat way more berries than anyone has a right to consume in a twenty four hour period.
+The next day, we start the process of freezing berries for the long haul, and making ridiculous quantities of jam.

 For I know that after a few hours of sleep, I’ll awaken with new inspiration as to what else with which to incorporate the bounty of berries.

-Spoiler Alert: sweetened dairy products are usually involved.
+Spoiler Alert: sweetened dairy products are usually a factor.

 No Bake Lemon Mousse Tart is one of my favorite uses for fresh summer berries.